viant/endly/README.md

-To show _Endly_ in action, a few examples of fully functioning applications are included.
+To see _Endly_ in action, try to [generate an e2e workflow from scratch](https://endly-external.appspot.com/).

+In addition a few examples of fully functioning applications are included.
 You can build, deploy and test them end to end all with endly.